 Oppositional defiant disorder (ODD) and conduct disorder (CD) are the most common behavior disorders in children and adolescents.
 These disorders are characterized by irritability, aggression, and defiance.
 These behaviors can be a challenge for families, caretakers, and teachers.

 Though they may have shared roots and overlapping symptoms, ODD and CD aren’t the same.
-Each condition requires a different approach for the most effective support.
+Understanding the differences in ODD vs. conduct disorder can help guide the right support.
+Each condition requires a different approach for the most effective care.

-Navigating ODD and CD can feel difficult for children and their families, but there’s hope.
+Navigating ODD and conduct disorder can feel difficult for children and their families, but there’s hope.
 With the right resources and treatment, it’s possible to help kids regulate their emotions and build positive relationships.

 Though often grouped under the same umbrella of disruptive behavior disorders, ODD and CD have some key distinctions.
 These include symptoms, age of onset, and risk factors.

-- Symptoms: People with ODD or CD show signs of aggression, defiance, irritability, risky behavior, and emotional dysregulation.
+Symptoms: People with ODD or conduct disorder show signs of aggression, defiance, irritability, risky behavior, and emotional dysregulation.
 Defiance is often associated with ODD, as well as angry and irritable moods.
 CD, on the other hand, is more severe and may put others at risk.
 Behaviors among people with CD include bullying, theft, destruction of property, or violence toward other people or animals.

 Behavioral patterns